isomerpages/moe-zhenghuapri/_zhps-experience/Student Dev & Well Being/Counselling Programme.md

 *   Help students manage the challenges they face more effectively by enabling them to make choices for themselves

 <img src="/images/ZHPS%20Experience/Student%20Dev%20&%20Well%20Being/Counselling_3.jpg" style="width:50%">

+## The Role of the Student Welfare Officer

+Student Welfare Support refers to the work with students with attendance issues.
+These students may not attend school regularly due to their family or home situations, lack of motivation for learning or poor peer influence.

+A Student Welfare Officer assesses the needs of students with poor school attendance and works with community partners, parents and teachers to address their needs and help them return to school.

+**Referral to specialists or community agencies**

+Students who require more intensive intervention will be referred to our Lead School Counsellors, Lead Student Welfare Officers or mental health professionals from our school network.
+These would include FSCs, MSF, REACH, NAMS, TOUCH.